Learn Urdu at Rutgers!

 Additionally, the Chakra Fund supports the Chakra Student Paper Prize, an annual student paper competition that includes a cash award to encourage further study of South Asia.
 Undergraduate papers are expected to be approximately ten to twenty-five double-spaced pages in length, and graduate papers should be approximately twenty to forty pages in length.
 Submissions may include, but are not limited to, course term papers, chapters from honors theses, or papers produced during independent study or study abroad.
 The paper can be on any topic in any discipline (or combination of disciplines) related to one or more countries in South Asia or the South Asian diaspora.

-Students interested in submitting a paper for consideration should download the document appropriate form (26 KB) and send the form electronically, along with the paper, to the Director of the South Asian Studies Program by the due date (usually mid-March each year).
+Students interested in submitting a paper for consideration should download the appropriate form and send the form electronically, along with the paper, to the Director of the South Asian Studies Program by the due date (usually mid-March each year).

 Vivek Shah, Religion, for his paper entitled "History, Myth, and the Hermeneutics of Time in the South Asian Imaginary"